 - If I didn’t pre-register, can I still attend?

 Yes.
 Check in at the Alumnae House upon your arrival.
 If you need housing, you will be assigned a room, although not necessarily with the rest of your class.
-Meal reservations will be accepted after April 26 on a space-and meal- available basis only (a $10 per person, per meal late fee will apply).
+Meal reservations will be accepted after April 26 on a space-and meal- available basis only (a $10 per adult, per meal late fee will apply).

 - What is the class registration fee used for?